Dean Corll: Corll Candy Company

 Following his honorable discharge from the army, Corll returned to Houston Heights and resumed the position he had held as vice-president of Corll Candy Company.
 Corll's former stepfather had retained ownership of the family's former candy business, Pecan Prince, following his divorce from Corll's mother in 1963; competition between the two firms was fierce.
 As had been the case in his teenage years, Corll increased the number of hours he devoted to the candy business to satisfy an increasing public demand for his family's product.

-In 1965, Corll Candy Company relocated to 22nd Street, directly across the street from Helms Elementary School.
+In 1965, Corll Candy Company relocated to a bungalow on West 22nd Street, directly across the street from Helms Elementary School.
 Corll was known to give free candy to local children, in particular teenage boys.
 As a result of this behavior, he earned himself the nicknames of the "Candy Man" and the "Pied Piper."
 The company employed a small workforce, and he was seen to behave flirtatiously toward several teenage male employees.
-Corll is also known to have installed a pool table at the rear of the candy factory where employees and local youths would congregate.
+Corll is also known to have installed a pool table at the rear of the candy factory where employees and local youths would congregate—typically in the evening—to listen to music and play pool or penny ante.